 The Journal Newsletter

-A new update of The Journal 5 was released this week.
-Check out “The Journal News” below for the details.
+A new update of The Journal 6 was released earlier this month.
+This one has a few new features as well as bugfixes.
+Check out “The Journal News” below for more information.

 The Journal News